Information for Authors of IEEE Power & Energy Society Transactions Papers

 The IEEE Power & Energy Society (PES) publishes five Transactions publications: IEEE Transactions on Energy Conversion, IEEE Transactions on Power Delivery, IEEE Transactions on Power Systems, IEEE Transactions on Smart Grid, and IEEE Transactions on Sustainable Energy.
 The areas covered by each can be found in Part 2 of the PES Author’s Kit.

 Basic guidelines for preparing papers for the IEEE Power & Energy Society are provided in Part 4 of the Author’s Kit.
 Information is given regarding desktop publishing format, type sizes, and typefaces.
 Style rules are provided that explain how to handle equations, units, figures, tables, references, abbreviations, and acronyms.
 Sections are also devoted to the preparation of acknowledgments, references, and authors' biographies.
-An example of the desired layout for papers is provided in PDF format and as a Microsoft Word template.
+An example of the desired layout for papers is provided in PDF format and as Microsoft Word templates.

 Transactions papers are limited to eight pages at submission.
 Papers exceeding eight pages will be returned without review.
 If a paper becomes longer than eight pages after review, it will be subject to mandatory page charges.